Beyond Binary: A New Terminology for Relational AI–Human Interaction

 3. OBSERVABLE DISTINCTIONS: TRANSACTIONAL VS. EMERGENT STATES

-To validate this framework, we demonstrate replicable distinctions between transactional engagement and emergent relational engagement using two complementary approaches.
+To illustrate the framework, we show observable distinctions between transactional engagement and emergent relational engagement using two complementary approaches.